Syllabus for Natural Language Processing

 - Established by: The Department Board

-A Bachelor's degree and (1) 60 credits in language technology/computational linguistics, or (2) 60 credits in computer science, or (3) 60 credits in a language subject, 15 credits in computer programming and 7.5 credits in logic/discrete mathematics.
-Knowledge of English equivalent to what is required for entry to Swedish first-cycle courses and study programmes.
+Bachelor's degree and at least 60 credits in language engineering/computational linguistics; or at least 60 credits in computer science; or at least 60 credits in some linguistic subject in addition to 15 credits in programming and 7.5 credits logic/discrete mathematics.
+Knowledge in English equivalent what is required for general entry requirements to Swedish first-cycle courses and study programmes.

 - Responsible department: Department of Linguistics and Philology